johnlee2018/algorithmfactory/README.md

 # algorithmfactory

-this is the java project based on jsp+servelt+javaBeangfgfhgg
+this is the java project based on jsp+servelt+javaBean